Notes on Scala for Java Programmers

 For example, suppose we are writing a library for linked lists.
 What type do we give the elements of the list?

-If we choose a specific concrete type such as Int
+If we choose a specific concrete type such as Int, we severely

 limit the usefulness of the library.
 It is impractical to include